Natural & Beneficial Functions / Flood Maps

 Natural & Beneficial Functions

 Floodplains provide a wide range of benefits to human and natural systems.
-They serve as flood storage and conveyance, and reduce flood velocities and flood peaks.
+They serve as flood storage and conveyance and reduce flood velocities and flood peaks.
 Water quality is improved through the soil and vegetation's ability to filter out nutrients and impurities from runoff and process organic wastes.
-Floodplains and wetlands provide breeding and feeding grounds for fish and wildlife, create and enhance waterfowl habitat, and protect habitats for rare and endangered species.
+Floodplains and wetlands provide breeding and feeding grounds for fish and wildlife, create and enhance waterfowl habitats, and protect habitats for rare and endangered species.
 They provide open space, aesthetic pleasure, and areas for active uses such as parks and playgrounds.
 The floodplains are an important asset to League City.

 Flood zones within League City primarily trail along the following boundaries of Clear Creek to the north, Galveston Bay to the east, Benson Bayou, and Geisler Bayou to the south central, Dickinson Bayou to the southwest, and Clear Creek to the north.
 The city also has numerous secondary watersheds and other drainage features that carry water across the city's 55 square miles.